May 25, 2022

 A lesson that was learned as a part of grant writing and in part by COVID-19 pandemic is to ensure that you are building in additional time and resources.
 For many rural institutions, there might be one individual that is leading the grant writing process.
 It is critical that if it is one or multiple individuals that are writing the grant, to build in time for review and potential edits.
 Having more eyes on your grant application can help.
 Additionally, be realistic about the timeline in executing the deliverables of your grant.
 As we have seen with the COVID-19 pandemic, there were many timelines that have had to be shifted due to numerous factors.
 Therefore, creating aspirational but realistic timelines can set your institution up for success from the very start.

-Sean Robins is the Policy Associate at the Association of Community College Trustees leading the Strengthening Rural Community Colleges Initiative to convene rural community college leaders while providing technical support, assistance, and resources on federal policy and advocacy.
+About Author: Sean Robins is the Policy Associate at the Association of Community College Trustees leading the Strengthening Rural Community Colleges Initiative to convene rural community college leaders while providing technical support, assistance, and resources on federal policy and advocacy.
 This initiative builds on ACCT’s prior work through the Strengthening Rural Community Colleges report that engaged rural community college presidents and trustees to gather information about the challenges faced by these institutions.